braintree/braintree-web-drop-in/DEVELOPMENT.md

 To run the app and docs locally, follow the build instructions and then run `npm run development`.

-This will serve `dist/gh-pages` at port 4567 and watch for changes in `src`.
+This will serve `dist/gh-pages` at <https://localhost:4567> and watch for changes in `src`.
+On first visit, you will need to accept the certificate and reload.
+(Browsers word this a bit differently, but typically will warn that the site is not private and offer a button or link to continue anyway.)

 ## CSS